 In addition to his research in homogeneous methods, Ullman has developed both qualitative and quantitative noninstrumented test methods for drugs, microorganisms, and antibodies; a blood typing and antibody screening system based on fluorescent-bead binding to erythocytes; single primer amplification of DNA based on a novel template switching-process during primer extension; PCR-coupled branch migration inhibition for detection of any mutation within a defined strand of DNA; and many other less-general methods for use in clinical testing.

 All of Dr. Ullman’s research in clinical chemistry was carried out during his tenure as Scientific Director of Synvar and his subsequent positions as Vice President and Director of Research for Syva Co., starting in 1970, and for Behring Diagnostics following Behring’s purchase of the former Syva Co. in 1995.
-He has been recognized by awards from the Northern California and New York Metropolitan Sections of the AACC, the Mallinckrodt Award given by the Clinical Ligand Assay Society, the MSD Health Group Award from the Canadian Clinical Chemistry Society, and the Inventor-of-the-Year Award from the Peninsula Patent Law Association.
+He has been recognized by awards from the Northern California and New York Metropolitan Sections of the the Association for Diagnostics & Laboratory Medicine (formerly AACC), the Mallinckrodt Award given by the Clinical Ligand Assay Society, the MSD Health Group Award from the Canadian Clinical Chemistry Society, and the Inventor-of-the-Year Award from the Peninsula Patent Law Association.
 He has been a member of several professional journal advisory boards and is a fellow of the American Association for the Advancement of Science.
 Although he formally retired from Behring Diagnostics in May 1997, he is continuing to serve as a scientific consultant for Behring as well as for a number of other companies.
 Dr. Ullman has published over 100 scientific papers and is the inventor of over 150 issued US patents.

 (FRAT and Emit are registered trademarks of Behring Diagnostics GmbH.)